chartjs/Chart.js/docs/developers/contributing.md

 - Verify test relevancy by changing the feature values *slightly* in the JSON file.
 - Remove `debug: true` from the JSON file.

 Tests should pass in both browsers.
-In general, we've hidden the text for all the image tests since it's quite difficult to get them passing between different browsers.
+In general, we've hidden all text in image tests since it's quite difficult to get them passing between different browsers.
 As a result, it is recommended to hide all scales in image-based tests.
 It is also recommended to disable animations.
 If tests still do not pass, adjust [`tolerance` and/or `threshold`](https://github.com/chartjs/Chart.js/blob/1ca0ffb5d5b6c2072176fd36fa85a58c483aa434/test/jasmine.matchers.js) at the beginning of the JSON file keeping them **as low as possible**.

 ## Bugs and Issues